at-github/etc/.i3/README.md

 ## Tasks
 - [ ] Do not display, wifi, ethernet or vpn as fallback
-- [ ] List gui program i can launch to set some stuf
+- [/] List gui program i can launch to set some stuf
-- [ ] How to launch pamac on i3?
 - [ ] Move i3 config in ~/.config?
 And create a dedicated script to deploy it

 ## How to launch